coinmetrics/haskell-tools/docs/coinmetrics-export.md

 ## Options

 The tool tries to have sane defaults for most parameters.
 Note that as the tool performs single pass only, in order to correctly fetch blockchain's main chain we have to keep distance from top block (usually called "rewrite limit") in case blockchain's daemon temporarly picked up wrong chain; this distance is specified as negative value of `--end-block` parameter.

-For Ethereum `--trace` option allows to gather transaction traces.
-Currently only works with Parity synchronized with `--tracing on` option ([Parity docs](https://wiki.parity.io/JSONRPC-trace-module)).

 `--ignore-missing-blocks` allows to ignore errors when trying to retrieve blocks from node.
 Mostly useful with Ripple, as their historical server has many gaps.